TannerAGraves/StructBioInfo/docs/documentation.md

 To install all, run: `pip install biopython numpy pandas scikit-learn imbalanced-learn keras`

+If you find python3 is not able to find the libraries, install them using the following command: `python3 -m pip install biopython numpy pandas scikit-learn imbalanced-learn keras`

 ## Running the Software

 The software allows both out-of-the-box inference by loading the trained model or complete retraining of the model.